 - After choosing any one of the above options.
 Tap to the OK button.

 After performing the above step you will see Word document along with the mail merge pane Mailings tab will open on your PC screen.

 - You can follow the wizard steps by tapping on the Previous and Next It is present at the bottom section of Mail Merge pane.

-- In wizard 3rd step, you don’t need to choose the recipient list again.
-As, this was already determined in Access.
+- In the wizard 3rd step, you don’t need to choose the recipient list again.
+As this was already determined in Access.
 But if you want to check the final list then make a click on the Edit recipient list.
-From the opened box of Edit recipient list you can easily remove individual recipients from the merge, perform sorting, apply filter to the list etc.
+From the opened box of the Edit recipient list, you can easily remove individual recipients from the merge, perform sorting, apply a filter to the list, etc.